simp/simp-doc/docs/glossary.rst

       Source: `Stunnel Home Page <https://www.stunnel.org/>`__

    Sudo
-      ``sudo`` allows a permitted user to execute a command as the superuser or another user, as specified by the security policy.
+      :program:`sudo` allows a permitted user to execute a command as the superuser or another user, as specified by the security policy.
 The invoking user's real (not effective) user ID is used to determine the user name with which to query the security policy.

       Source: The ``SUDO(8)`` man page